Published July 3, 2026 · Updated August 18, 2026

 The five checks that decide a clean lake

-Picking a lake for a cabin rental or a weekend trip comes down to five measurements that public agencies already track.
-Run through them in order — clarity first, because it is the fastest read, then the nutrients and depth that explain it, and finally the trend that tells you where the lake is headed.
+Picking a lake for a cabin rental or a weekend trip comes down to five checks that public agencies already track.
+Start with the letter — it is the nutrient-and-algae finding — then the Secchi reading you will actually see, the phosphorus and chlorophyll-a history behind both, depth, and the trend that tells you where the lake is headed.

-Clarity is the single best quick indicator, because it captures algae and suspended sediment in one number.
+Clarity is what you actually see from the dock.
 It is measured as Secchi depth — how deep a standard black-and-white disk stays visible — so more feet is better.
 As a rough guide, above about 15 feet is excellent and you can often see the bottom in swimming areas; under about 6 feet is murky.
-Clarity is intuitive and it correlates tightly with everything else on this list.
-Start here: our explainer on Secchi depth covers what the numbers mean, and the clearest-lakes ranking shows the standouts.
+Clarity correlates with the letter but is not the letter: tannin-stained bog lakes read low while staying nutrient-poor.
+Start with the explainer on Secchi depth and the clearest-lakes ranking.

 4. Depth